demisto/content-docs/docs/incidents/incident-fields.md

 * User - a user in the system to state a manager or fallback
 * Role
 * Attachments - enables adding an attachment, such as .doc, malicious files, reports, images of an incident.
 * SLA - view how much time is left before an SLA becomes past due, as well as configure actions to take in the event that the SLA does pass.
-For more information, see Working with SLAs.
+For more information, see [Working with SLAs](#sla-fields).
 * Grid - include an interactive, editable grid as a field type for selected incident types or all incident types.
-For more information, see Grid Field.

 ## Incident Field Properties
 The following tables list the fields that are common to all Incident Fields.
 For a list of fields, and their descriptions, that are specific to a Field Type, see the sections, below.